-- [9] On 1 November 2016 the Registrar of the Board prepared a report in accordance with reg 20 and 21 of the Regulations.
-The purpose of the report is to assist the Board to decide whether or not it wishes to proceed with the inquiry. - [10] On 1 December 2016 the Board considered the Registrar's report and in accordance with reg 22 it resolved to proceed with the inquiry that the Respondent has failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act). - [11] The Respondent set out in his response to the original complaint that he was suffering a medical condition and that this was the reason why the record of work had not been provided.
-The Board directed the Registrar seek a medical certificate from the Respondent and that it would, following its receipt, consider whether the matter would be set down to be heard on the papers or in person. - [12] On 23 January 2017 the Respondent provided a medical certificate and the Board directed that the matter be set down for a hearing in Auckland so as to allow the Respondent to appear and be heard. - [13] On 27 February 2017 a pre-hearing teleconference was convened by Chris Preston.
-The Respondent was present, the hearing procedures were explained and his attendance at the substantive hearing was confirmed.
+- [8] The "form of complaint" provided by the Complainant satisfied the requirements of the Regulations. - [9] On 1 December 2016 the Registrar of the Board prepared a report in accordance with reg 7 and 8 of the Regulations.
+The purpose of the report is to assist the Board to decide whether it wishes to proceed with the complaint. - [10] On 24 January 2017 the Board considered the Registrar's report and in accordance with reg 10 it resolved to proceed with the complaint that the Respondent has failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act). - [11] On 24 February 2017 the Respondent was sent a Notice of Hearing outlining that the matter would be dealt with on the basis of the papers before it but that the Respondent could attend by phone or video conference or in person at his own cost.